Intro

 At the market

 If you think of a Dutch market, you think of syrup waffles.
 Preferably the XXXL variety – still warm and fresh from the waffle iron and wrapped in red and white checkered paper to prevent the syrup oozing out onto your hand.
-But with this mountain of syrup waffles, you get a completely different feeling.

 No way